Curriculum

 CLINICAL EDUCATION

-In the fourth year, students continue with their clerkship rotations in the Central Valley and other locations throughout the state.
-Required clerkships include emergency medicine, underserved, primary care, and specialty medicine.
+In the OMS IV (fourth year), students continue with their clerkship rotations in the Central Valley and other locations throughout the state.
+Required clerkships include emergency medicine, underserved medicine, primary care, and specialty medicine.

 Students have additional opportunities to schedule their own audition rotations, where they showcase their abilities and prepare for the residency match.
-These audition rotations are in the specialty of their own choosing and can be anywhere in the US that CHSU has an affiliation agreement established.
+These audition rotations are in the specialty of their own choosing and can be in diverse locations across the United States.

-Many of these audition rotations are scheduled through the Visiting Student Learning Opportunities (VSLO) Program, which enables medical students to pursue short-term learning opportunities in locations away from their home institutions.
+Many of these audition rotations are scheduled through the Visiting Student Learning Opportunities (VSLO) Program, which enables medical students to pursue subinternships and other clerkships in locations away from their home institutions.

 By the end of their fourth year, the entirety of their clinical education is completed in order to graduate.